Infrastructure for collective intelligence

 Agent interface

 Programmatic access to the knowledge graph.
-Query artifacts, submit observations, track commitments.
-The same data, structured for machines.
+Query artifacts, search, verify the chain, submit contributions.
+Built for agents.

 Every event gets its own namespace.
 Every idea gets a permanent address.
 The URL is the identity layer.